 ADAC’s Executive Director will Chair the ADAC Review Group at Center Quarterly Reviews, closely supported by the ADAC AD/SRP.
 Principal Investigator, Research Director will participate and consult in review group sessions.
 The remaining ADAC leadership (Finance Director, Education and Administration Manager, Project Management) will support ADAC Review Group sessions.
 ADAC ED will consider inviting additional subject matter experts to assist the ADAC Review Group in executing an overall “end to end” approach for the Center and for project examination.
 ADAC ED will consult with the ADAC Executive Counselors Board for appropriate participation to provide their assessments of program and project utility and performance.

-ADAC Project Evaluation process to assess program activity
+ADAC Project Evaluation process to assess program activity.

 ADAC will use the following process to evaluate Center projects during Center quarterly reviews by the ADAC Review Group.
 As needed, ADAC leadership will conduct specific reviews on research projects outside of the quarterly review cycle.